top of page

 1. Keep Communicating

-Parents took on a new role in pandemic schooling – some became teachers, others just more involved in checking work, and others still just trying to understand the constant changes in the educational system.
+Parents took on a new role in pandemic schooling – some became teachers, others were just more involved in checking work, and others were still trying to understand the constant changes in the educational system.
 In all of those scenarios, getting access to information was key.
-PTAs and PTOs who were able to repeat key school info and filter parent questions were successful.
+PTAs and PTOs who could repeat key school info and filter parent questions were successful.
 Many of these organizations updated their communication lists and posted on social media more frequently.
 All the parents we spoke to welcomed these communications and want them to continue.
-Kudos to you parent teacher groups who upped your communications – keep it up post pandemic.
+Kudos to parent-teacher groups who upped your communications – keep it up post-pandemic.

 The dozens of PTA or PTO leaders we have spoken to about attendance over the past year have reported higher attendance at their meetings now that people can attend from home.
-Removing barriers to attendance (commute/time away from kids/work schedule) have been at least partially addressed by have a web link.
+Removing barriers to attendance (commute/time away from kids/work schedule) has been at least partially addressed by having a web link.
 Keeping this option in place is critical to maintaining this higher attendance.

 The Bad